alessandromrc/alessandromrc/README.md

 │   └── DSDT fixes for HP OMEN laptops on Linux
 ├── fastfetch-installer
 │   └── Installer script for Fastfetch
+├── dl380p-utils
+│   └──  Enhance usage of your DL380p Gen8 server
 └── i686-elf-tools
     └── Cross-compilation toolchain for WSL